AconCavy/devcontainer-texlive-dockerfile/README.md

-# docker-devcontainer-latex
+# devcontainer-texlive-dockerfile

-The docker devcontainer image for the LaTeX workspace.
+The docker devcontainer dockerfile for the LaTeX workspace using TeX Live.

 ## Language